Motivating employees during the Christmas build up

 The staff Christmas party offers everyone the chance to let their hair down, have some fun and build on internal relationships.
 Throwing your Christmas party at the end of December gives everyone something to look forward to, however there are advantages to throwing your party a bit earlier in the month as it makes more of a buzz in the office earlier in the month and also gives colleagues more to talk (and laugh) about in the office after the event.

 Buying gifts for your employees is a great way to give them the recognition they deserve.
 Employees will feel appreciated and feel more motivated to finish the year on a high if they are given an unexpected gifts.
-At M&S for business we have a variety of gifts ideal for employees, from gift hampers, wine, and gift cards.
+At M&S for business we have a variety of gifts ideal for employees, from Christmas hampers, wine, and gift cards.

 Rallying employees to decorate the office, exchange Secret Santa gifts and even playing Christmas music in the office can create a festive atmosphere which will lift everyone’s spirits.
 You don’t want your workplace to distance itself from the Christmas spirit, otherwise employees may lose their positivity that the Christmas period can bring.
 You might also want to think about Christmas outings at lunch time or after work, such as ice skating or Christmas quizzes in order to lift employees spirits.